 The candidate’s degree does not need to be recent for this position.
-Career breaks do not pose any problem: we are very open to those seeking to return to academia, provided their skills and interests are suited to the role.
+We are open to those seeking to return to academia or to change their focus within it.
 Applications from female candidates are particularly encouraged.

 How to apply…?

-Application with all required documents should be sent by e-application available: https://www.phil.muni.cz/o-nas/volna-mista/61454
+Application with all required documents should be sent by e-application available here: https://www.phil.muni.cz/o-nas/volna-mista/65077